Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 1. Use an Azure Service Principal (SP).

-    Create an SP and save its `appId` and `password` in your function app's settings, along with your subscription's "tenant ID".
+    Create an SP and save its `appId` and `password` in your Function app's settings, along with your subscription's "tenant ID".
 The `appId` is the "client ID", and the `password` is the "client secret".
 The app uses them by sending an HTTP POST request to `https://login.microsoftonline.com/${TENANT_ID}/oauth2/token` with a URL-encoded form body that looks like:

     ```
     grant_type=client_credentials&client_id=${CLIENT_ID}&client_secret=${CLIENT_SECRET}&resource=${RESOURCE}
     ```

+    This is the only option for testing the Functions locally.

 1. Use the app's "Managed Service Identity" (MSI).

     There will be two environment variables set on its process named `MSI_ENDPOINT` and `MSI_SECRET`.
 The app sends an HTTP GET request to `${MSI_ENDPOINT}?resource=${RESOURCE}&api-verson=2017-09-01` with a `Secret` header set to `${MSI_SECRET}`.

-    ~~Well, I assume that's how it works, based on [the code in the `Microsoft.Azure.Services.AppAuthentication` library.](https://github.com/Azure/azure-sdk-for-net/blob/db74f3ec0b3c3c7da971acc76df04da749658321/sdk/mgmtcommon/AppAuthentication/Azure.Services.AppAuthentication/TokenProviders/MsiAccessTokenProvider.cs){ rel=nofollow } I use the Linux runtime for my Function app, and currently [MSI does not work for Linux Function apps,](https://github.com/Azure/Azure-Functions/issues/1066){ rel=nofollow } so I did not implement and test it.~~

-    Update 2019-08-25: MSI for Linux Function apps works now.
+    Initially, [Linux Function apps did not support MSI.](https://github.com/Azure/Azure-Functions/issues/1066){ rel=nofollow } As of 2019-08-25, they do.

 In either case, the app should get a `200 OK` response, with a JSON body that looks like this: